 At the 100-day mark, has Biden kept his campaign promises?

 During the 2020 presidential campaign, Joe Biden’s advisers often tracked the promises made in his speeches as a way to formulate their early agenda.
-Entering office, they viewed the coronavirus as the issue on which his presidency would be most judged, which has guided many of their early decisions and promises — around vaccinations, school reopenings and mask mandates.
-But he also has a long list of other promises, including climate change, gun control, tax policy and ending foreign wars.
+As he entered office, they viewed the coronavirus as the issue on which his presidency would be most judged, which has guided many of their early decisions and promises — around vaccinations, school reopenings and mask mandates.
+But President Biden also has a long list of other promises, including climate change, gun control, tax policy and ending foreign wars.

 Critics say that some of his early estimates appear to have been set low, so he can over-deliver on key issues early in his presidency.
 Here’s a look at which promises Biden has met, which he has started to address and which he has altered or abandoned.